aminrj/aminrj.github.io/_posts/2026-03-18-gpai-meets-agentic-ai.md

 ---

-## Why MCP Makes This Different from a Standard API Call
+## Why MCP makes this different from a standard API call

 Most engineering teams think about GPAI compliance the way they think about a REST API: the provider handles their compliance, you handle yours, and the two are cleanly separated.
 MCP breaks that mental model.

-### The Structural Difference
+### The structural difference

 In a direct API call to an LLM, you control every token the model receives: the system prompt, the user message, any retrieved context.
 Your compliance surface is bounded by what you put in the request.